2015–16 Macedonian First Football League: Results

-Matches 19–27

 Second phase

 The second phase are the so-called Play-off Rounds which is divided in two groups: Championship and Relegation.
 The top 6 ranked teams on the table after the Regular Season qualify for the Championship group, while the bottom 4 advance to the Relegation group.

 Championship round

 In the Championship round, each team plays against every other one only once, making 5 games in total.
 Records from the first phase are carried over.
 Teams play each other once with each team playing five games in this round.